Six people have died and another 13 are seriously ill as a result of a

 an outbreak of listeriosis (also known as listeria infection), an illness that can be severe and fatal.

-The outbreak has spread interstate, with six cases in NSW, six in Victoria, four in Queensland and one in Tasmania.
+The outbreak has spread interstate, with seven cases in NSW, seven in Victoria, four in Queensland and one in Tasmania.
 Tragically, two people have died in NSW and another two have died in Victoria, state health regulators confirmed.

 All of the people affected contracted the condition before the contaminated rockmelons were destroyed, as Listeriosis can take more than a month for symptoms to present.